amelielabs/amelie/README.md

 It works over HTTP and does not require additional client libraries.
 Any modern programming language or tooling that supports HTTP and JSON can be used directly.
 Compiles and distributes as a single binary.

+### Development and Features

+Amelie was built from scratch, and its research and development took over six years.
+Dozens of prototypes explored different ideas and approaches until the first public release.

+The SQL dialect is based on ANSI SQL, PostgreSQL and extended with unique features, such as native JSON support and Lambda aggregates.

+The short list of features:

+* Serializable ACID Multi-statement transactions
+* Secondary indexes (Tree/Hash)
+* CTE with DML RETURNING
+* Parallel partitioned DML including UPSERT
+* Parallel JOINs
+* Parallel GROUP BY and ORDER BY
+* Parallel VECTOR operations
+* Partitioned Generated Columns
+* Native VECTOR support
+* Native JSON support
+* Parallel snapshotting and recovery
+* Hot Remote Backup
+* Asynchronous Logical Replication
+* HTTP API